 Yes, Cedar can be painted white.
 But the high amount of tannin of Cedar can bleed through the paint which causes brown and yellow patches.
-Therefore, apply an oil-based acrylic exterior primer first and then apply the solid white paint.
-This will not only give the natural Cedar look but also prevent the bleed-through.
+Therefore, apply an oil-based acrylic exterior primer prior to the solid white paint.
+This will give the natural Cedar look and prevent bleed-through.

 But there’s more to know about it.

-So, we’ll explore can Cedar be painted white, is a bad idea to paint Cedar white and what kind of paint do you use on Cedar as well.
+In this article, I’ll explore whether can Cedar be painted white, is a bad idea to paint Cedar white, and what kind of paint you use on Cedar as well.

 Furthermore, we’ll discuss how to paint Cedar wood white.

-I’ll answer some frequently asked questions about the painting of Cedar wood as well.
+I’ll answer some frequently asked questions as well.

 Let’s get into it!